Overlook Park (Portland, Oregon)

 Public park in Portland, Oregon, U.S.

 Overlook Park is a public park in north Portland, Oregon, United States.

 The park is known for its picturesque views of downtown Portland.
-It features a variety of amenities, including sports fields, a children's playground, and walking paths.
+It features a variety of amenities, including sports fields, a playground, and walking paths.
 Located at the intersection of North Fremont Street and Interstate Avenue, the 10.93 acre park was acquired in 1930.
 It is accessible via the Overlook Park MAX station.

 The park is home to a shelter and comfort station, constructed in the 1930s as part of a New Deal-era Works Progress Administration project.
 The shelter is considered a key historical feature of the park, providing a venue for small events and gatherings.

 The park features extensive walking paths with scenic views of the Willamette River and downtown Portland.
-It also contains a children's playground, and sports fields which are used for soccer and other team sports.
+It also contains a playground, and sports fields which are used for soccer and other team sports.

 The surrounding Overlook neighborhood also hosts several popular local businesses, and the Historic Overlook House.